colyseus/colyseus/README.md

 - Simple API in the server-side and client-side.
 - Automatic state synchronization between server and client.
 - Matchmaking clients into game sessions
-- Scale on many processes on a single machine.
+- Scale vertically or horizontally

 ## What Colyseus won't provide:

 - Game Engine: Colyseus is agnostic of the engine you're using.
 Need Physics?
 Add your own logic / package.
-- Database: It's up to configure and select which database you'd like to use.
+- Database: It's up to you to configure and select which database you'd like to use.

 See [roadmap](http://colyseus.io/docs/roadmap/) for our future plans.